 THE TWO “MUST-HAVES” WHEN RENTING A HOME IN SPAIN:

 - Make absolutely certain you can register on the padron

 - Make sure you have a legal contract

 Why is the padron so important?

 If you can’t register on the Padron, then you could have problems registering as a resident.

 If you are coming to live in Spain permanently, you will need to apply for your “residencia” – legal recognition of your right to reside in Spain.
 One of the key documents the National Police Foreigner’s Office wants to see as proof of your address is your Certificado de Empadronamiento.
 This is a Certificate of your ‘vivienda’ – your family’s permanent home.

 In very rare cases, for example, if you have previously registered with Immigration in Spain, and the information about you on the system matches that of your application, the Padron may not be required.
-BUT this is normally only the case for EU citizens; third country nationals coming over on a visa application will definitely need to provide proof of address.
+BUT this is normally only the case for EU citizens; third country nationals coming over on a visa will usually need to provide this proof of address.

 Not every rental property will allow you to register on the padron.
 If the agent/owner/landlord won’t let you register on the Padron, then consider walking away.